 Donor management is an essential aspect of nonprofit management that involves building and maintaining relationships with all your donors and tracking various donor details and interactions.
-Although it sounds simple, donor management requires paying close attention to your donors’ activity, habits, and experience.
+Although it sounds simple, donor management requires paying close attention to your donors’ activity, habits, and experiences.
 As a nonprofit, you must be prepared to manage a large donor base that consists of all types of donors — recurring donors, one-time donors, major donors, or in-kind donors.

 Your donors are giving a part of their hard-earned incomes to your nonprofit.
 They are investing in your mission and the meaningful work of your nonprofit.
 As a nonprofit fundraiser, the responsibility of directing these funds to deliver impact lies on you.
 It is also your responsibility to keep your donors informed about your activities if you are to build trust and lasting relationships with them.

 Many donors, if not all, like to be involved with the work of your nonprofit.
 After all your mission is the driving force behind their association with your nonprofit, which in turn fuels your organization’s survival.

 Donor management involves good communication, for example, thanking and acknowledging your donors and remembering important moments of your donors, such as giving anniversaries or changes in recurring plans.

 All of this is done in a way that does not amount to be tedious for you.
 That is why a functional donor management software should top your list of priorities — one which comes with all the features necessary to help you analyze your donor base.

 With powerful donor management software, not only will you maintain strong relationships but will ensure that you maximize those relationships.
 In order to do this, you need to steward your donors in the best ways you can and engage well.
 This means having the right tools to understand who your donors are and the means to keep them satisfied and involved.